Improving wafer-scale Josephson junction resistance variation in superconducting quantum coherent circuits

 \section{Results}

 Wafers (which each had 1000 fixed frequency junctions, 1000 6:1 SQUIDs, and 1000 8:1 SQUIDs patterned in alternating rows of 50) made after delivery of the automated probe station are summarized in Table~\ref{tab:summary}.
-The process used to make wafer 35 (which had the highest uniformity) is listed below and its properties are plotted in Fig.~\ref{fig3}.
+The full recipe yielding the highest uniformity can be found in the supplementary material \cite{SupMat} and the junction properties from wafer 35 are plotted in Fig.~\ref{fig3}.